GauravBarakoti/circleci-poc/README.md

 # CircleCI Documentation

-This documentation will help you understand CircleCI and will also help in deploying your application with approximately no downtime on a server using CircleCI pipeline.
+This documentation will help you understand CircleCI and will also help in deploying your application with approximately no downtime on a server using the CircleCI pipeline.

 We'll start from the very basics.